lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 To actually do something with our tasks, we need a way to check them as "completed".
 We already have an handy attribute to mark the task but it lacks a method to do so.

-Reopen the Rails application and add these two new methods to the <code>Task</code> model.
+Reopen the Rails application and add these two new methods to the `Task` model.

 {% highlight ruby %}
 # file: app/models/task.rb